colinwilson/colinwilson.uk/content/articles/creating-custom-login-forms-for-kemp-esp.md

 A few key guidelines when creating an *'advanced'*  image set:

 + You have two options when including links.
 You can include links to external assets (e.g. a CDN) or sites as normal.
 Alternatively you can include links to assets contained inside your image set.
-If doing so you'll need to include the load balancers `'lm_auth_proxy'` script URL in the hyperlink. e.g.
+If doing so you'll need to include the load balancers `'lm_auth_proxy'` script URL in the hyper-link. e.g.

     '**`/lm_auth_proxy?LMimage=`**`custom-image.png`'